Investor Relations

 The Company is committed to wider stakeholder engagement as well as living up to its social responsibilities, viewing these as crucial to business success.

-Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organisation
+Principle 4: Embed effective risk management, considering both opportunities and threats, throughout the organization

 The Group’s internal financial control and monitoring procedures include: